VFPX/ClassBrowser/README.md

 ### Uninstalling (if necessary)

-Running the Thor tool "Install Class Browser" again will present you with the opportunity to uninstall it (using the same directions as above.)
+Running the Thor tool "**Install Class Browser**" again will present you with the opportunity to uninstall it (using the same directions as above.)

 Note that installing/uninstalling here merely changes the pointer in the VFP Options Dialog.